commuun/crudible/README.md

 ## Installation

-Add to your Gemfile:
+Add to your Gemfile (until the gem is released, please use github):

-    gem 'crudible'
+    gem 'crudible', github: 'commuun/crudible'

 Then update your bundle